-Although it may seem a daunting prospect when purchasing a new home in Spain our team will do everything possible to make it as smooth a transaction as possible for you.
-We have more than 20+ years combined experience with selling second hand and new homes in Alicante.
+Although it may seem a daunting prospect when purchasing a new home in Spain, our team will do everything possible to make it as smooth a transaction as possible for you.
+We have more than 20 years experience with selling second hand and new homes.

 Once you have found the perfect golf property and decide you want to move forward with the purchase, the first step is to draw up a reservation contract.

 A reservation contract is used in Spain as a standard procedure to reserve a property for a specified period of time whilst your lawyer conducts due diligence.
 (Research and investigation into the real estate transaction to make sure that the property is free of any debts and/or encumbrances, a review of building permits, licenses, certificates and taxes) This process is a lot simpler when buying a new home than it is a second hand property.

 Normally a 6,000 Euro deposit will secure the property while the due diligence is being conducted.
 The deposit serves to reserve the property while your lawyer conducts all due diligence or to arrange finance in this period.

 *The reservation deposit is fully refundable should your lawyer discover any irregularities about the property.
 If you proceed with the purchase after the due diligence the 6,000 Euro deposit will be used towards the purchase price.

 Once your lawyer has conducted a full and thorough due diligence, he/she will inform you of their findings and discuss moving to signing a private purchase contract.
 (PPC)